 Author's Rights and Responsibilites

-All the articles in SSE journals remain copyrighted with the authors. (also see our Copyright information).
-Under the terms of the license agreement, the authors retain the following rights:
+All the articles in SSE journals remain copyrighted with the authors.

 - To post a copy of their submitted manuscript (pre-print) on their own Web site, an institutional repository, or their funding body’s designated archive (no embargo period).

 - To post a copy of their accepted manuscript (post-print) on their own Web site, an institutional repository, or their funding body’s designated archive (no embargo period).
 Authors who archive or self-archive accepted articles are asked to provide a hyperlink from the manuscript to the Journal’s Web site.